-10 Nov Design for dignity (a 99designs review)
+10 Nov Design for dignity (a real 99designs review)

 UPDATE 16 March: 99designs tried to censor this post due to an inexistent copyright infringement.
 This post is a product review and fit within the Fair Use doctrine.
-The contest object of review is now private, I bet my review went further than I predicted.
+The contest object of this review is now private.

 If you are a designer and care about your profession, please, share this post.

 My clients demand +900 revisions per logotype.
 I work blindly because my employer doesn’t collect a proper briefing.
 My competitors work for peanuts.
 Competition is unfair and most of the times I don’t even get paid… It is not my case but it’s not fiction neither.
 It’s the situation of graphic designers who work at crowdsourcing platforms like 99 designs.